NFL Draft Top Pick Betting Odds: Who Will Be the No. 1 Overall Pick in the 2025 NFL Draft?

 bet365: The bet365 promo code ROTOWIRE provides new customers with a Bet $5, Get $150 in Bonus Bets offer.

 Fanatics: Create a new account with the Fanatics Sportsbook promo and you will receive 10 days of No Sweat Bets up to $100 daily.
-Customers in AZ, CO, CT, IL, IN, LA, MD, MA, MI, NJ, NC, OH, PA, TN, VA and WV can choose the Bet $30, Get $300 in Bonus Bets offer if they prefer.
+Customers in AZ, MI, NJ and PA can choose the Bet $30, Get $300 in Bonus Bets offer if they prefer.
+Customers in CO, IL, IN, LA, MD, MA, NC, OH, TN, VA or WV can use the Fanatics Sportsbook promo to claim the $50, Get $250 in bonus bets offer.
+If you are in NY, you'll get a 300% profit boost token at sign-up.

 DraftKings: The DraftKings promo code gives new customers a sports betting bonus that pays out an instant $150 in bonus bets instantly after an opening wager of $5 or more.